whaakman/azure-docs.nl-nl/articles/data-factory/v1/data-factory-data-processing-using-batch.md

     }

     /// <summary>
-    /// Iterates through each blob (file) in the folder, counts the number of instances of search term in the file,
+    /// Iterates through each blob (file) in the folder, counts the number of instances of the search term in the file,
     /// and prepares the output text that is written to the output blob.
     /// </summary>